easafe/purescript-droplet/docs/index.md

 Droplet is a bit different from other PureScript (or Haskell) SQL libraries.
 There is no monads, functions to yield columns, or a higher level API abstracting away from the generated SQL query.
 Instead, the eDSL is made out exclusively of combinators (nearly) identical to their SQL statement counterparts.
 Likewise, the output of a query is automatically inferred from its projection with almost no need for type annotations or boilerplate mapping type class instances.

-This guide first covers the syntax used by the eDSL, how to run queries using a query mapper and finally migrations.
+This guide first covers the syntax used by the eDSL, how to run queries using a query mapper, and finally migrations.
 The eDSL aims to make the keywords you already know (SELECT, WHERE, ORDER BY, JOIN, etc) composable.
-Likewise, the query mapper is independent from the eDSL -- it can be also used for unsafe queries.
-Migrations are accomplished by API or using the CLI.
+Likewise, the query mapper is independent from the eDSL -- it can be also used for unsafe queries too.
+Migrations are accomplished by API or CLI.

 Installation: